+- Open; or

-- · Community-based; or - Open.
+- Community-based; or

+- Open.-

 Only community-based applicants may elect a comparative evaluation.
-If there is contention for strings, a claim to support a community by one party will be a reason to award priority to that application.
+ICANN policy states that in the is contention for strings, a claim to support a community by one party will be a reason to award priority to that application.
 If one community-based applicant within a contention set makes this election, all other community-based applicants in the same contention set will be part of the comparative evaluation.